Introduction

 While a Schottky barrier may be present due to contact with a metal back, CIS cells don't rely on Schottky barriers.
 The primary operation is based on the p-n junction or heterojunction formed within the device.

 Manufacturing at scale while keeping costs down has been a challenge, though progress has been made.
-Besides traditional solar panels, CIS/CIGS technology is explored for use in building-integrated photovoltaics (BIPV), portable electronics, and even space applications due to their radiation resistance.
+Besides traditional solar panels, CIS/CIGS technology is explored for use in building-integrated photovoltaics (BIPV), portable electronics, flexible panels, and space applications due to their radiation resistance and lightweight design.

 The scarcity of indium and gallium compared to silicon is a concern for large-scale production, scalability, and cost.

-Selenium is an element related to sulfur producing pungent, toxic gas if burned often identified as selenium dioxide (SeO₂).
+Selenium is an element related to sulfur producing pungent, toxic gas if burned, often identified as selenium dioxide (SeO₂).
 This gas has a characteristic odor, somewhat reminiscent of horseradish, garlic, or decaying matter, and it's highly irritating to the respiratory system, eyes, and skin.
+Handle selenium with ventilation and protective equipment to avoid exposure.

 Layers deposited on CIGS solar cell.